omnyway-labs/re-crud/README.md

 The event `dispatch-on-ready` event from service config is dispatched once `re-crud` has parsed the swagger spec for that service.

+Add [crud.css](css/crud.css) in your app for styling. `re-crud` comes with a skin that appies [MUI CSS](https://www.muicss.com/).

 Use component-generators from `re-crud.components`  to generate the view compnent and associated events.

-`re-crud` comes with a skin that appies [MUI CSS](https://www.muicss.com/).

 A simple component to retrieve and display a resource would look like this.